yonaskolb/SwagGen/README.md

 `airtasker/swaggen` image acts as a standalone executable.
 It can be used as an alternative to installing via homebrew, or for developers who are unable to install Xcode.

 To generate code with this image, you'll need to mount a local location as a volume.
-If you want to pass Swagger spec as a file the spec needs to be inside the mounted volume.
-Make sure the destination is also inside the mounted volume.
+If you want to pass Swagger spec as a file it needs to be inside the mounted volume as well as the `--destination`.

 ```sh
 $ docker run --rm -v local_dir:/workdir airtasker/swaggen swaggen generate /workdir/api.yml --destination /workdir/generated --template Templates/Swift/template.yml